 The purpose of a learning management system is to add another level of efficiency to an organization and the growth of its employees.
 An LMS effectively creates an online learning environment through which employees can select courses that interest them and management can track potential improvements in the office based on course history.
-The LMS allows an organization to:
+The LMS allows an organization to do the following:

-- Manage learning more effectively.
-Learning activities are housed in one location and thus reduce costs while also creating greater visibility for learning opportunities.
+Manage learning more effectively.
+Learning activities are housed in one location, reducing costs while increasing the visibility of learning opportunities.

-- Combine social and formal learning for an increased overall value.
-Learning and learning retention is accelerated through the integration of an online method of study and allows employees to go at their own pace.
+Combine social and formal learning for higher overall value.
+The integration of an online method of study accelerates learning, increases knowledge retention and allows employees to go at their own pace.

-- Empower administration.
-Management will become more informed of the learning employees participate in and what topics need greater focus in creating more well-rounded employees.
+Empower administration.
+Management will stay informed of the learning employees participate in and what topics need greater focus to create more well-rounded employees.

 - Improve content delivery.
 Instructors can more easily prepare and present quality courses that will act as positive learning opportunities for course participants.

 Several learning management systems exist, offering access to their own vast libraries of training or giving organizations a clean slate to fill with their own content.
-Solutions like Blackboard Learn, Desire 2 Learn, Moodle, and Sakai prove to be among the most popular learning management systems out there.
-They offer a comprehensive interface for managing and setting up curriculum, as well as tracking employee progress and course history.
-These applications are available for both in-house installation as well as web-based monthly subscription.
+Blackboard Learn, Desire2Learn (D2L), Moodle and Sakai are among the most popular learning management systems out there.
+They each offer a comprehensive interface for managing and setting up curriculum and for tracking employee progress and course history.
+These applications are available for both in-house installation and web-based monthly subscription.